ioBroker/ioBroker.admin/README.md

 ## Todo
 - Add to wizard (very first page): how your statistics will be processed.
+- Add colors to menu item with the possibility to change turn it off or only icon
 <!--
 	### **WORK IN PROGRESS**
 -->
 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) corrected ACL for files
+* (bluefox) allowed changing color of the menu item
 * (bluefox) corrected the user/group icon selector

 ### 6.12.7 (2023-12-03)